Pope Pius I: Pontificate

 There is some conjecture that Pius was a martyr in Rome, a conjecture that entered earlier editions of the Roman Breviary.
-The study that had produced the 1969 revision of the General Roman Calendar stated that there were no grounds for his consideration as a martyr, and he is not presented as such in the Roman Martyrology.
+The study that had produced the 1969 revision of the General Roman Calendar stated that there were no grounds for his being considered a martyr, and he is not presented as such in the current Roman Martyrology.

 Feast day

 Pius I's feast day is 11 July.
-In the Tridentine Calendar it was given the rank of "Simple" and celebrated as the feast of a martyr.
+In the Tridentine calendar it was given the rank of "Simple" and celebrated as the feast of a martyr.
 The rank of the feast was reduced to a Commemoration in the 1955 General Roman Calendar of Pope Pius XII and the General Roman Calendar of 1960.
-Though no longer mentioned in the General Roman Calendar, Saint Pius I may now, according to the rules in the present-day Roman Missal, be celebrated everywhere on his feast day as a Memorial, unless in some locality an obligatory celebration is assigned to that day.